mgheorghe/testing/README.md

 Currently test cases are not tagged so you cannot see which are functional or which are system test.

-Please refer to the [Doc](https://github.com/dentproject/testing/tree/master/docs) page for all details
+Please refer refer to the [Doc](https://github.com/dentproject/testing/tree/master/docs) page for all details

 Please feel free to suggest more separation or other types of tests.